-A/Prof Bernadette McCabe is a principal scientist with the National Centre for Engineering in Agriculture, University of Southern Queensland.
+A/Prof Bernadette McCabe is a principal scientist with the Centre for Agricultural Engineering, University of Southern Queensland.
 Bernadette’s specific research interest is in energy capture and resource recovery of waste.
 She was recently awarded an Advance Queensland Mid-Career Research Fellowship working in partnership with NH Foods Australia, Oakey Beef Exports.
 She has expertise in the monitoring of wastewater, biogas production and assessment of biosolids as fertiliser replacement.

 Bernadette collaborates at an international level as Australia’s National Team Leader in the IEA Bioenergy program Task 37: Energy from Biogas.
 IEA Task 37 is an international working group made up of 14 member countries that exchange global best practice trends in biogas production.
 Through this role she has established a wide network of national and international research, industry and government contacts.